 Diabetes

-Absence leave for diabetes in the UK rose by 33% from 2022-2023, in line with the ‘rapidly escalating’ diabetes crisis reported by Diabetes UK in 2023 when cases topped 5 million for the first time nationwide.
+Absence leave for diabetes in the UK rose by 33% from 2022-2023, in line with the ‘rapidly escalating’ diabetes crisis reported by Diabetes UK.
+In 2025, Diabetes UK estimates that over 5.8 million people are now living with diabetes—an all-time high.
+This includes nearly 1.3 million undiagnosed cases of type 2 diabetes, and an estimated 12.1 million adults living with either diabetes or prediabetes.

 While there is no one reason for diabetes, the rise in cases and sick leave for the condition could be partly associated with the cost-of-living crisis and its negative impact on social deprivation; with factors including income, access to healthy food, and poorer access to healthcare shown to increase the risk of obesity and type 2 diabetes.